Skip to content ↓

 Our curriculum emphasises the importance of chronological knowledge across all strands to support the development of substantive concepts, historical skills, and historical enquiry.
 These strands are interwoven through all our history teaching to create engaging and enriching learning experiences which allow children to investigate like a Historian would.

 Each unit of learning allows children to explore the place in time of the period they are learning and make connections and comparisons in other parts of the world.
-Children will develop their awareness of the past in Key Stage 1 and will know where people and event fit chronologically.
+In EYFS, children explore the concept of history by reflecting on key experiences from their own past, helping them understand that they each have their own histories.
+Then, they engage in activities to compare and contrast characters from stories, including historical figures, deepening their understanding of how individual lives fit into broader historical narratives Children will develop their awareness of the past in Key Stage 1 and will know where people and event fit chronologically.
 This will support children in building a ‘mental timeline’ they can refer to throughout their learning in Key Stage 2 and be able to identify connections, contrasts, and trends over time.

 Children will develop their understanding of the following key concepts: -